adlnet/xAPI-Spec/xAPI.md

 ###### Client Requirements
-* If Clients set the Statement version, they MUST set it to 1.0.0
+* If Clients set the Statement version, they MUST set it to 1.0.0.
-* Clients SHOULD NOT set the Statement version;
+* Clients SHOULD NOT set the Statement version.

 <a name="attachments"/>